 Or to pick a more recent example, I once joined a team that scored a 1 on the Joel Test.
 The Joel Test is now considered to be obsolete because it awards points for things like “Do you have testers?” and “Do you fix bugs before writing new code?”, which aren’t considered best practices by most devs today.
 Of the items that aren’t controversial, many seem so obvious that they’re not worth asking about, things like:

-For anyone who cares about this kind of thing, it’s clearly not a great idea to join a team that does, at most, 1 item off of Joel’s checklist.
+For anyone who cares about this kind of thing, it’s clearly not a great idea to join a team that does, at most, 1 item off of Joel’s checklist (and the 1 wasn’t any of the above).
 Getting first-hand experience on a team that scored a 1 didn’t give me any new information that would make me reconsider my opinion.

 You might say that I should have asked about those things.
 It’s true!
 I should have, and I probably will in the future.
 However, when I was hired, the TL who was against version control and other forms of automation hadn’t been hired yet, so I wouldn’t have found out about this if I’d asked.
 Furthermore, even if he’d already been hired, I’m still not sure I would have found out about it – this is the only time I’ve joined a team and then found that most of the factual statements made during the recruiting process were untrue.
-When I was on that team, every day featured a running joke between team members about how false the recruiting pitch was.
+I made sure to ask specific, concrete, questions about the state of the project, processes, experiments that had been run, etc., but it turned out the answers were alright falsehoods.
+When I was on that team, every day featured a running joke between team members about how false the recruiting pitch was!

 I could try to prevent similar problems in the future by asking for concrete evidence of factual claims (e.g., if someone claims the attrition rate is X, I could ask for access to the HR database to verify), but considering that I have a finite amount of time and the relatively low probability of being told outright falsehoods, I think I’m going to continue to prioritize finding out other information when I’m considering a job and just accept that there’s a tiny probability I’ll end up in a similar situation in the future.